Piano Nobile

 Cooke once said: ‘In order to paint I have to get away from distractions, and also get away from an awareness of myself’.
 The Sussex coast helped to induce that state of creativity.
 As a child Cooke was evacuated to the village of East Dean during the Second World War.
 She began making regular visits to nearby Birling Gap in the mid-sixties, renting a cliff-top toehold – 1 Crangon Cottages – that became a retreat from her home in London.
 On this beautiful outcrop, endangered by coastal erosion, Cooke positioned herself at the meeting point of sea, sky, and the famous chalk cliffs at Seven Sisters and Beachy Head.
 As erosion brought the cliff edge ever closer, demolition became necessary in 1995.
 Cooke responded by acquiring the neighbouring cottage: ‘that will see me out’, she said.

-The exhibition is accompanied by a significant publication about Jean Cooke and her connection with East Sussex.
+The exhibition was accompanied by a significant publication about Jean Cooke and her connection with East Sussex.
 It includes the first comprehensive chronology of the artist and an essay by Jane Alison, former Head of Visual Arts at the Barbican, which considers Cooke's work in the context of eco-feminism.
-Rarely seen photographs of Cooke and the artist's own photographs of Sussex are also published here for the first time.
+Rarely seen photographs of Cooke and the artist's own photographs of Sussex were also published for the first time.

 Piano Nobile represents the Estate of Jean Cooke.